 Joseph Ernest Renan (1823-1892) French

 only in times and in countries in which miracles are believed in, and in

-the presence

-all you do in heaven is pretty much just sit around all
+the scriptures, all you do in heaven is pretty much just sit around all

 day and praise the Lord.
 I don’t know about you, but I think that after

 Matt Ridley ~ British science writer

 which is why books about astrology, telepathy, and the Bermuda Triangle

 sell so well.
 But science need not concede mystery to the occult.
 It can

 match it or better.
 Mysteries like deep geological time, a boundless universe,

 the big bang, relativity, quantum mechanics, the double helix, natural

-selection, mass extinction, and chaos theory -- these are richer fare than anything
+selection, mass extinction, and chaos theory -- these are richer fare than

-in one fewer god than you do.
+I just believe in one fewer god than you do.
 When you understand why you

-dismiss all the other possible gods, you will understand why I dismiss yours.
+dismiss all the other possible gods, you will understand why I dismiss

-citizen because he belongs to some particular church, or because,
+upright citizen because he belongs to some particular church, or because,

 like Abraham Lincoln, he has not avowed his allegiance to any church, is

 of American life.